The Seventh Victim: Plot

-Mary Gibson, a young woman at Highcliffe Academy, an expensive boarding school, learns that her older sister and only relative, Jacqueline, has gone missing and has not paid Mary's tuition in months.
-Therefore, the school principal tells Mary that she'll have to leave the school, but could remain if she works as a teacher's aide.
-She decides to leave to find her sister, who owns La Sagesse, a cosmetics company in New York City.
+Mary Gibson, a young woman at Highcliffe Academy, a boarding school, is informed by the principal that her older sister and only relative, Jacqueline, has gone missing and has not paid Mary's tuition in months.
+Mary decides to leave the school to find her sister, who owns La Sagesse, a cosmetics company in New York City.

-Upon arriving in New York, Mary finds that Jacqueline sold her cosmetics business eight months earlier to her assistant, Esther Redi.
-Jacqueline's close friend and La Sagesse employee, Frances Fallon, claims to have seen Jacqueline the week before, at Dante, an Italian restaurant in Greenwich Village.
-Mary locates the restaurant, and discovers that Jacqueline has rented a room above the store, without having moved in.
+Upon arriving in New York, Mary meets Esther Redi at the cosmetics company, who had been Jacqueline's assistant, and she tells Mary that Jacqueline sold the business to her eight months earlier.
+Jacqueline's close friend and La Sagesse employee, Frances Fallon, claims to have seen Jacqueline the week before at Dante, an Italian restaurant in Greenwich Village.
+Mary soon discovers that Jacqueline has rented a room, numbered "7" on the door, above Dante, without having moved in.
 Mary convinces the owners to let her see the room, which she finds empty aside from a wooden chair and above it a noose hanging from the ceiling.
-This makes Mary more anxious and determined to find her sister.
-While at Dante, Mary meets Jason Hoag, a poet, who offers to help find her sister.
+While at Dante, Mary meets Jason Hoag, a frustrated poet, who offers to help find her sister.

 Mary's investigation leads her to several individuals who knew Jacqueline, including her secret husband, attorney Gregory Ward, and a psychiatrist, Dr. Louis Judd.
 Mary learns Jacqueline had been a patient of Judd's, seeking treatment for depression stemming from her membership in a Satanic cult called the Palladists, and her subsequent efforts to leave the group.
-Jacqueline was lured into joining the cult by her former co-workers at La Sagesse, particularly Esther Redi.
+Jacqueline was lured into joining the cult by her former co-workers at La Sagesse, particularly Esther.

-Mary enlists a private detective, Irving August, to help locate Jacqueline.
-When Mary accompanies him to La Sagesse after hours, Irving is stabbed to death by an unseen assailant.
-Mary flees into the subway, where she witnesses two formally-dressed men enter her car, carrying Irving's corpse between them.
-She attempts to alert police, but the men vanish with Irving's body before they arrive.
+Mary enlists private detective Irving August to help locate Jacqueline.
+Irving's discovery that Jacqueline transferred La Sagesse to Esther for free, not as a sale, arouses Mary's suspicions.
+When Mary and Irving break into La Sagesse after hours, Irving is stabbed to death by an unseen assailant.
+Mary flees into the subway, where she witnesses two men board her car, carrying Irving's corpse between them.
+She attempts to alert the police, but the men vanish with Irving's body before they arrive.